dragonhaert/HackHERS2021/README.md

 # HackHERS2021 Project - NAME

 BLANK is a project created for HackHERS 2021.
 It displays to the user senator profiles by state, along with their top donors and funding streams with short explanations surrounding these.
+BLANK aims to educate its users on the contributers for their elected officials and the impact of this on their decisions.

 ![Commits](https://img.shields.io/github/last-commit/dragonhaert/HackHERS2021/main)
 ![Maintained](https://img.shields.io/maintenance/yes/2021)